m0ar/safe-streaming/_posts/2017-08-08-take-and-zip.md

 ---
 layout: post
-title: Take & Zip — An issue with linearity
+title: Take & Zip — An issue with linear streams
 ---

 When adapting the `streaming` library for better type safety by leveraging